h3xstream/waf-workshop/website/docs/03-sql-syntax.md

 ### Oracle Hex Encode

-Oracle column names can be hex encoded.
+Oracle column names can be hex-encoded.

 ```sql
 SELECT 0x7461626c655f6e616d65 FROM all_tab_tables